Verified

 Textual References

-• Commentary: Visuddhimagga (Chapter XI) – Technical description of how wind element provides physical support and locomotion.
+- Commentary: Visuddhimagga (Chapter XI) – Detailed description of how the wind element provides physical support and locomotion.